moveit/moveit2_tutorials/doc/how_to_guides/stomp_planner/stomp_planner.rst

 - **Local Minima Handling**: STOMP can avoid local minima due to its stochastic nature.
 CHOMP, however, is prone to and often gets stuck in local minima, thereby failing to find an optimal solution.
 As per the STOMP and CHOMP papers, STOMP performs better in most cases.

 - **Planning Time**: The planning times of STOMP and CHOMP are comparable, even though CHOMP requires more iterations to achieve success than STOMP.
 This is mainly because each iteration of STOMP requires multiple trajectory cost evaluations, but can make larger steps in a more stable fashion than the CHOMP gradient update rule.
-OMPL algorithms tend to be quicker in general and will even take comparably less time in difficult planning scenarios while potentially compromising on qualities like path length or smoothness.
+OMPL algorithms - at least the ones not optimizing the solution - tend to be quicker in general and will even take comparably less time in difficult planning scenarios while potentially compromising on qualities like path length or smoothness.

 - **Parameter Tuning**: CHOMP generally requires additional parameter tuning than STOMP to obtain a successful solutions.
   OMPL does not require a lot of parameter tuning; the default parameters do a good job in most situations.